Skip to Main Content

 • Research Assistant 1HSS

-Avalon Moore is a postgraduate research associate in the Department of Psychiatry, working within the Yale OCD Research Clinic.
+Avalon Moore is a research assistant in the Department of Psychiatry, working within the Yale OCD Research Clinic.
 She graduated magna cum laude in 2021 from the University of San Francisco where she studied psychology and neuroscience.
 She is currently interested in evidence-based treatment for substance use and trauma- and stressor- related disorders in underserved female populations.

 Collaborators